manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

-1. A pull request with:
+1. A pull request against `master` of your fork with:
     1. Changes to the code
     2. Tests ensuring the vulnerability is addressed